-This is an education class for separating and divorcing parents in RI which is intended to help teach parents how to ease their child's adjustment to their parents' separation or divorce.
+This is an education class for separating and divorcing parents in Rhode Island which is intended to help teach parents how to ease their child's adjustment to their parents' separation or divorce.
 Parents will also learn communication skills that will make co-parenting after separation or divorce easier and more productive.

-Need a Divorce Lawyer?
+Need a Family Lawyer?
 Submit your case information to local attorneys who want to help you.
 Review their availability, experience, rating, and fees before you respond.

 SK Wealth Management, L.L.C.